-- E. Commodities Other Than Commodities Held to Realize Gain, Purchased for Resale, Animals, Animal Products, Nursery, and Greenhouse - (1) Beginning and ending inventories will be valued at the end of the insurance period, unless there is a claim, on the Inventory Report at the: - (a) actual price received if the commodity is sold prior to the end of the insurance period; or - (b) local market value on: - (i) December 31 of the policy year for insured's who file taxes on a calendar year basis; or - (ii) the last day of the month in which the fiscal year ends for insured's who file taxes on a fiscal year basis. - (2) For claims purposes, beginning and ending inventories will be valued at the: - (a) actual price received if the commodity is sold prior to the time the claim is finalized; or - (b) local market value on the first day of the month in which the claim is finalized by the AIP based on the same applicable expected value source used to determine the expected value.
+- E. Commodities Other Than Commodities Held to Realize Gain, Purchased for Resale, Animals, Animal Products, Nursery, and Greenhouse - (1) Beginning and ending inventories will be valued at the end of the insurance period, unless there is a claim, on the Inventory Report at the: - (a) actual price received if the commodity is sold prior to the end of the insurance period; or - (b) local market value on: - (i) December 31 of the policy year for insured's who file taxes on a calendar year basis; or - (ii) the last day of the month in which the fiscal year ends for insured's who file taxes on a fiscal year basis. - (2) For claims purposes, beginning and ending inventories will be valued (in order of precedence) at the: - (a) actual price received if the commodity is sold prior to the time the claim is finalized; - (b) local market value on the first day of the month in which the claim is finalized by the AIP based on the same applicable expected value source used to determine the expected value if available; or - (c) the source the AIP agrees is the most accurate in exhibit 18.
+This only applies when the original source is not available or when it is not regularly updated to provide timely estimates of commodity value (i.e., FCIC prices).